 Will users be able to personalize what Cards they see?
 Should the Card store user preferences, such as their sort order, weather forecast location, etc.?
 If so, where will these preferences be stored?

-If you speak French you want to see French buttons, user help and labels everywhere.
+If you speak French you want to see French buttons, French user help and French labels and dates everywhere.
 Not to mention that the natural language processing should understand you, too.

 Let's say the API's response with your open Helpdesk tickets has changed.
 How will this update be detected?
 Does the Card auto-refresh or will the user be notified to refresh it manually, at least?

-Sometimes what you get in JSON, say from an API, isn't immediately ready for your use case.
+Sometimes what you get in JSON from an API isn't immediately ready for your use case.
 For example, you may need to run one endpoint's results against another endpoint for more details, or you may want to reformat or truncate inputs or change various aspects about the incoming data.
-A JS runtime like Node.js could be an answer, but that isn't part of Adaptive Cards.
+A JS runtime could be an answer, but that isn't part of Adaptive Cards.